Transform your home office space into a cultural haven in three easy steps.

 Learn International is not responsible or liable for a participant’s personal health and wellness.
 This includes but is not limited to: medical, emotional and mental health concerns, medical emergencies and/or pre-existing conditions.
 Students are fully responsible for their personal health and wellness while on a Learn International programme.

 Further, participants are fully responsible for understanding their current health insurance and international health insurance coverage, benefits, and claims processes.
-Learn International is not liable or responsible for any benefits, complaints or deficit policies not covering health needs or claims made by a participant with their health insurance(s).
+It is the sole responsibility of the applicant to ensure that their insurance coverage is sufficient for the duration of their programme.
+Learn International is not liable or responsible for any deficit in benefits, complaints handling or policies not covering health needs or claims made by a participant with their health insurance(s).

 Learn International has 24/7 staff available to assist participants, faculty and staff for general support (logistics) and any emergencies that may arise, so no participant will be on their own in a time of need.